Kurt William Havelock sent a rambling manifesto to news media before driving… (Associated Press )

-But as he sat in his car waiting for football fans to arrive at the Glendale, Ariz., stadium, he told police later, a sense of "numbness" overcame him, and he changed his mind about the attack.
-He called his parents and fiancee, who talked him into turning himself in to authorities.
+But as he sat in his car waiting for football fans to arrive at the University of Phoenix Stadium in Glendale, Ariz., Havelock later told police, he changed his mind, called his parents and fiancee and turned himself in to authorities.